Christopher W. Woodward

 In 2009 Christopher graduated from Penn State University, earning a Bachelor of Arts degree in English.
 He later attended Widener University School of Law where he earned his juris doctor, magna cum laude, in 2013.

-During his time in law school, Christopher was a senior staff member of the Widener Law Journal which published his survey analyzing a recent PA Supreme Court administrative law decision in its Spring 2013 issue.
-Christopher also held an internship for the Pennsylvania Medical Care Availability and Reduction of Error Fund, and clerked for the local staff defense counsel of a national insurance company.
+During his time in law school, Christopher was a senior staff member of the Widener Law Journal, which published his survey analyzing a Pennsylvania Supreme Court administrative law decision in its Spring 2013 issue.
+Christopher also held an internship for the Pennsylvania Medical Care Availability and Reduction of Error Fund and clerked for the local staff defense counsel of a national insurance company.

 “Just How Hard Does Gallagher Hit the Household Vehicle Exclusion?,” Defense Digest, Vol. 25, No. 2, June 2019

 “The Pennsylvania Supreme Court Clarifies the Standard that Courts Must Use When Considering Claims Made for Insurance Bad Faith Under 42 Pa.C.S. § 8371,” Defense Digest, Vol. 24, No. 2, June 2018

 "PA Superior Court Decision Means Bad Faith Claims May Live to See Another Day, Rancosky v.
 Washington National Insurance Co., 2015 Pa.
 Super.
 LEXIS 822, 2015 PA Super 264 (Pa.
 Super.
 Ct.
 Dec.
 16, 2015)," Legal Updates for Insurance Coverage and Bad Faith, March 3, 2016